 Studying a new language isn’t just about learning the language itself — it’s also about the food, music, art, books, fashion, and culture of the people who use it.
 So, while you’re going over your flashcards or taking online practice tests, make sure to read up on the communities where the language is spoken.
 This will help broaden your mind and hopefully expand your worldview.

 Learning something new is tough, but it feeds curiosity like nothing else in this world.
 And engaging with your curious nature is bound to help you feel more motivated, inspired, and energized.
 As the endless days at home continue to click on by, a healthy sense of curiosity will do wonders to lighten your mood.

 Another great thing about learning a new language is that you’ll see progress almost immediately!
 Sure, maybe all you’ll be able to say after the first day is “Hi, how are you?
-Where’s the museum?” but that’s something, which truly isn’t nothing in these weird and trying days.
+Where’s the museum?” but that’s something, which truly isn’t nothing in these weird and trying times.
 And the best part?
-You’ll just get better and better, baby!
+You’ll just get better and better!

 The best way to learn a new language is to practice it every day.
 So, why not incorporate a little language study into your daily routine?
 If you’ve been struggling to create structure while on lockdown, this can be a great way to bring some stability to your schedule.
 Simply block off an hour a day for Spanish, French, or Italian and time suddenly begins to exist again.

 Ultimately, learning a new language ain’t easy.
 In fact, it’s incredibly hard.
 But that challenge is part of what makes it such a worthwhile endeavor.
 Sure, you’re going to hit roadblocks and stumble over phrases and mess up your conjugations time and time again, but there’s something beautiful about pressing on anyway.
 And when you look back at all the progress you’ve made, I guarantee that you will feel immeasurably proud of yourself.